timothyhull/100daysofcode/days/_86_87/README.md

 - Next step is to move the server-side database query to a persistent value in the `client_utilities` **client** module.
     - Limits unnecessary calls to the database.
     - Shares access of the DB query to all **client** modules.

+---

+### :notebook: 1/25/23

+- Moved server-side database query for document categories in `AddDocsForm` to the `client_utilities` form:
+    - Requires the categories to load from the database only one time, using the `client_utilities.get_categories` function.
+    - Uses the line `cu.get_categories()` in the `__init__` method of `HomeForm.HomeForm` to run to cache the category data.
+- Next step is to setup `AddDocsForm` to add new document entries into the DB.